Performance Anomalies in Concurrent Data Structure Microbenchmarks: Memory Reclamation

-The ticket based binary search tree by Guerraoui et al.~\cite{ascylib} appears in both Setbench and Ascylib microbenchmarks, however, it is not implemented in Synchrobench.
-The BST-TK is also an external binary tree, where leaf nodes contain the set of keys contained within the data structure.
+In Section \ref{comparison} of this work, we examined performance factors for the lock-free BST on three concurrent synthetic microbenchmarks.
+We noted substantial impacts on performance as a result of microbenchmark implementation intricacies.
+In this section we investigate performance differences across the BST ticket (BST-TK) CSet data structure as implemented in the Setbench and Ascylib microbenchmarks.
+The ticket based binary search tree by Guerraoui et al.~\cite{ascylib} appears in both Setbench and Ascylib microbenchmarks; however, it is not implemented in Synchrobench.
+The BST-TK is an external binary tree where leaf nodes contain the set of keys contained within the data structure.
 Internal nodes are used for routing and contain locks and a version number.
 This allows optimistic searches on the tree where concurrency can be verified by the correct version number.
 Both Ascylib and Setbench implement the BST-TK with memory reclamation.
 Ascylib has garbage collection (GC) turned on, Setbench performs epoch based reclamation.
-We perform comparative analysis of results across each microbenchmark in Figure \ref{bst_results}.
-The Ascylib microbenchmark has been updated to \texttt{Ascylib2} in order to disable thread pinning and equalize the PRNG utilized in both microbenchmarks.
-We have ensured all 256 cores are being utilized by Ascylib.
-We observe in Figure \ref{bst_results}(b) throughput results from both microbenchmarks are similar.
-In Figure \ref{bst_results}(a), we see the Ascylib microbenchmark has higher memory usage, approximately one order of magnitude greater than that of Setbench.
-This may render Ascylib experimentation impractical for higher thread counts. \\ We have seen microbenchmarks can vary greatly in performance and memory usage across two different concurrent data structure implementations.
-The underlying microbenchmark architecture and built in memory reclamation can play a significant role in overall results.
+We observe in Figure \ref{bst_results}(d) that throughput results from both microbenchmarks are similar on the BST-TK data structure.
+In Figure \ref{bst_results}(c), we see again, the Ascylib microbenchmark has higher memory usage; a greater than one order of magnitude increase over Setbench.
+This may render Ascylib experiments impractical in some settings and indicates memory is leaking at higher thread counts.

+We have seen microbenchmarks can vary greatly in performance and memory usage across two different concurrent data structure implementations.
+We recommend microbenchmark users investigate overall memory usage in parallel with throughput results in order to get a clear understanding of the role of memory reclamation on the performance of CSets.
+Memory may not be leaking necessarily; if the memory reclamation algorithm is simply slow or inefficient, there maybe a tangible impediment on performance.